 Our attorneys have leadership roles in the American Bar Association and the International Bar Association and are involved in reviewing and commenting on U.S. tax legislation and regulations.
-In addition, the Tax practice augments the Business and Finance Department and the Labor and Employment, Public Finance and Private Client Services practice groups.
+In addition, the Tax Practice augments our Corporate, Labor & Employment, Public Finance and Personal Wealth, Estates & Trusts practice groups.

 For Businesses: Tax and Profitability

 Tax issues have major profitability implications for all types of businesses at every stage of their development – including start-ups, small closely held family businesses, nonprofits, and large publicly traded corporations, domestic or foreign.
 Saul Ewing's Tax attorneys advise clients on a broad range of tax issues, including: